 The host name for the Azure IoT Hub.

 The shared access key name for the Azure IoT Hub credentials.

 The shared access key for the Azure IoT Hub credentials.

 Considerations and limitations

 - Azure IoT Hub supports a message time to live parameter which is the expiration time for a cloud-to-device message.
-In the current release, this is set by default to 1 hour for all outgoing messages from Analytics for IoT.
+In the current release, this is set by default to 1 hour for all outgoing messages from Velocity.
 This will be exposed as a configurable property in a later release.